Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 - Could any of my habits keep me from achieving my goals?

-6. Utilize opportunities
+6. Take advantage of opportunities

 7. Learn new skills

 Achieving something you’ve never done before often means learning something new.
-Once you’ve listed the strengths and skills you already have, do your best to identify the skills or knowledge you’ll need to learn in order to complete your goals.
+Once you’ve listed the strengths and skills you already have, do your best to identify the skills or knowledge you’ll need to learn to complete your goals.
 This may require a little research but doing so now will mean less work later.

 Now that you’ve written down the skills you’ll need, try answering these questions to make your plan more actionable: